tentwentyfour/ge-rss-reader/README.md

 * Added a new 'Simple modern' color style.

 ### 2.3
-* Fixed imcompatibility of other jQuery plugins due to the usage of the latest version of jQuery.
+* Fixed incompatibility of other jQuery plug-ins due to the usage of the latest version of jQuery.

 ### 2.2
 * Displays "thumbnail" of the feed item if available.